About The Cruise Blogger

 Enjoying being a passenger on tour

-Between 2015 and 2017 I spent two years travelling with my husband on board Ventura, Azura and Oceana, part of the P&O Cruises fleet.
-I am currently land-based and I now have a daughter, but I still go cruising when I can.
+From 2015 to 2017 I spent two years travelling with my husband on board Ventura, Azura and Oceana, part of the P&O Cruises fleet.

 Follow me on social media